Web Services Explained

 Advantages of RESTful Web Services :

-1. Because REST APIs use HTTP, they can be used by practically any programming language
+- Because REST API’s use HTTP, they can be used by practically any programming language

 Fast: RESTful Web Services are fast because there is no strict specification like SOAP.
 It consumes less bandwidth and resource.